marshallswain/feathers-pinia/docs/setup/install.md

 npm i @feathersjs/feathers @feathersjs/authentication-client @feathersjs/rest-client
 ```

-## Install a Typed Feathers Client
+## Install Typed Client

-The FeathersJS v5 Dove CLI create a typed client application for you while you build your app.
-Use these steps to
-connect to a Dove-based API:
+The FeathersJS v5 Dove CLI creates a typed client application for you.
+Use these steps to install the client from a Dove-based API:

-### Prepare for Client Bundling
+### Prepare

 Check the `package.json` file in your Dove API's codebase to make sure it's ready to bundle.
 We won't be publishing to
 npm, but instead will bundle the client into the `public` directory of the Feathers app.
 The most important part is to